 The first of Parker Solar Probe’s two key objectives is to study the outer atmosphere of the Sun, known as the corona, and find out how it is heated.
 The fact that the corona is so much hotter than the Sun’s visible surface is something that has mystified scientists for years, so an in-situ investigation should help to provide some much needed answers.

 The probe will also aim to learn more about solar winds and why they get accelerated.
 Both of these investigations will help scientists plan missions in the future in order to make the lives of astronauts much safer.

-As well as these two crucial tasks, the Solar Probe Plus will be looking into what effect dusty plasma and the Sun’s magnetic fields have on solar winds.
+As well as these two crucial tasks, the Parker Solar Probe will be looking into what effect dusty plasma and the Sun’s magnetic fields have on solar winds.
 These will also help them plan future missions by making it easier to predict what course solar winds are due to take.